 Spiritual Nurture Group

 In 2020 we began a Spiritual Nurture group.
-From August it is based on a Woodbrooke online course.
+From August it was based on a Woodbrooke online course.

 Quaker Circle for the Quaker Curious:

 A Quaker Circle is an outreach meeting held on 2nd Sundays of the month in New Plymouth.
 New comers are especially welcome.
-The venue is the Adult Literacy Society Rooms also called Aoteroa Literacy (corner of Liardet and Lemon Streets) CBD New Plymouth.
-It starts with morning tea and an introduction to Quakers for new comers and fellowship with in the circle, followed by Quaker Silence and sharing.
+The venue is the Community Hall at 32 Leach Street, CBD New Plymouth.
+Time 3-4.30pm.
+We start with afternoon tea and a welcome to newcomers with a brief introduction to Quakers and fellowship.
+This is followed by Quaker Silence and sharing.
 No need to ring, just come along.
-Off-street parking is available (the driveway is on the corner of Liardet St and Pendarves Ave).

 Over the new Year in 2016-17 and again in 2018-19, Quakers in Taranaki hosted the Summer Gathering of Friends for 7 days at Vertical Horizon, Inglewood.
 140 Friends aged between 10 months and 93 years from all over New Zealand and also visitors from Canada, USA and the UK enjoyed a varied programme of talks, discussions, activities, music, dancing and walks.